glaciers-in-archives/snowman/README.md

 By design, both templates and queries can be used across various views.
 For example, one could use the single query defined above in both of our templates.
 The following view will use the specified query and template to generate a file named `index.html` in the root directory of your site.

-Views are defined in a file named `views.yaml`, which should be in the root directory of your project.
+Views are defined in a file named `views.yaml`, which should be in the root directory of your project:

 ```yaml
 views: